First Published: 12 Jan 2019

 This popular cafe chain can literally feed you an entire day, serving breakfast staples (7AM – 11:30AM), Western-fusion lunch sets (11:30AM – 6PM), tea snacks (2:30PM – 6PM), and midnight munchies (9:30PM – 12AM).

-Don’t miss their chicken wings in Swiss juice (HK$39, ~S$6.84) — mid-joints doused in a spicy-salty concoction — that are available after breakfast.
+Don’t miss their chicken wings in Swiss juice (HK$39) — mid-joints doused in a spicy-salty concoction — that are available after breakfast.

-How to get there: Walk 3 mins from Causeway Bay MTR Station, Exit C.
+How to get there: Walk 8min from Sheung Shui MTR station (Google Maps)

 20) Tai Lung Fung (大龍鳳)

 This nostalgic dive bar overflows with charm: from old-school music and cheeky staff, to antique Hong Kong decor.
-Tai Lung Fung‘s drink deals aren’t too shabby either, with draught beers from HK$45 (~S$7.89), and cocktails from HK$65 (~S$11.39) during happy hour, which runs from opening til 9PM.
+Tai Lung Fung’s drink deals aren’t too shabby either, with draught beers from HK$45, and cocktails from HK$65 during happy hour, which runs from opening till 9PM.

-There are also yummy bar bites like homemade prawn crackers (HK$48, ~S$8.32) until 10PM, but you can bring in your own snacks after.
+There are also yummy bar bites like homemade prawn crackers (HK$48) until 10PM, but you can bring in your own snacks after.

-How to get there: Walk 10 mins from Wan Chai MTR Station, Exit A2
+How to get there: Walk 10min from Wan Chai MTR Station, Exit A2 (Google Maps)

 21) Yat Lok Roast Goose (一樂燒鵝)

 Boasting shorter queues and cheaper prices than their competitor Kam’s, one Michelin star- holder Yat Lok doesn’t fall short in sating cravings for delicious roasts.
-Even the late Anthony Bourdain was a fan of their roast goose drumstick (HK$108, ~S$18.50), and tender char siew (HK$61, ~S$10).
+Even the late Anthony Bourdain was a fan of their roast goose drumstick (HK$108), and tender char siew (HK$61).

-How to get there: Walk 4 mins from Central MTR Station, Exit D2.
+How to get there: Walk 4min from Central MTR Station, Exit D2 (Google Maps)